Fells Point: Annual festivals

 Fell's Point Fun Festival started in 1966 in response to the proposed I-95 freeway that was to run through the neighborhood.
 The original purpose of the festival was to raise money to help save Fell's Point and to raise awareness of the historical significance of the neighborhood and its plight.
 The weekend-long Fun Festival, celebrated in October, has an estimated attendance of over 700,000.
 The event includes entertainment, arts and crafts vendors, and cultural and culinary offerings.

 Fell's Point Privateer Festival is an annual weekend-long festival in April celebrating the privateer and maritime history of Fell's Point.
 Activities include educational demonstrations, a pub crawl, pet costume contest, and pyrate's ball.

 Halloween in Fell's Point occurs annually on October 31 celebrating Halloween.
 The informal gathering takes place in and around Broadway Square and Thames Street.
 As the evening goes on, hundreds of individuals come dressed in costume and participate in taking photos, trick-or-treating, and pub crawling.

 Fell's Point Olde Tyme Christmas Festival is held during the first weekend in December and includes a traditional Christmas market, pet costume contest, and a Reindeer Run pub crawl.

 Demographics

 At the census of 2010, 3,168 people resided in the neighborhood, 61% white, 24.9% Hispanic, 7.4% African American, and 6.7% other.
 37.0% of occupied housing units were owner-occupied, and 17.4% vacant.

 83.7% of the working-age population were employed, 4.0% were unemployed, and 13.1% were not in the labor force.
+7.5% of families and 12.6% of the population were below the poverty line.
 The median household income was US$46,167.
-7.5% of families and 12.6% of the population were below the poverty line.